 Digital transformation (DX) is unlocking significant strategic, operational, and financial benefits for industrial companies worldwide.
-These tangible benefits are rapidly pushing the mass adoption of DX; PTC’s State of Industrial Digital Transformation finds that 92% of manufacturers are engaged with a DX program.
+These tangible benefits are rapidly pushing the mass adoption of DX: PTC’s State of Industrial Digital Transformation found that 92% of manufacturers are engaged with a DX program.

 Now that we know companies are recognizing the opportunities of digital transformation, the obvious question is why?
 Why digital transformation?
 The answer is as nuanced as each unique program, but our analysis shows there are 12 primary, tangible goals for DX – all with identifiable metrics.

 These goals are spread evenly in adoption across three critical business areas: reduce operational costs, achieve revenue growth, and improve efficiency and experiences.

 Below we’ll dive into this list of benefits and goals to give a complete collection of why industrial companies are pursing digital transformation in 2021.

 Many manufacturers initially look internally to identify how they can use digital capabilities to improve their operations.
 They opt to trial and prove the value of the technologies before infusing it in customer-facing operations.
 This puts them in a more advantageous financial position to subsequently focus on growth and experience focused goals.
 Unsurprisingly, 62% of companies have adopted this ‘cost-first’ mindset due to COVID-19.